yaki-bcit/doc-virtualbox/docs/create-ubuntu-vm/download-ubuntu.md

 # Download the Ubuntu Disk Image

-These steps will guide you to to download an Ubuntu LTS installation disk image.
+These steps will guide you to download an Ubuntu LTS installation disk image.

 **Step 1**.
 Head to [ubuntu.com](https://ubuntu.com/).